earthcube/2014-15Documents/Typology.md

 ### Working Group Typologies

-Every working group should have a chair and co-chair, who function as points of contact between the participants and with the EarthCube Office, and are responsible for ensuring all the working group's functions and responsibilities (as defined in the working group's proposal) are fulfilled in an efficient and timely manner. &nbsp;As EarthCube demonstration governance evolves a need for two different types of working group has emerged:
+Every working group should have a chair and co-chair, who function as points of contact between the participants and with the EarthCube Office, and are responsible for ensuring all the working group's functions and responsibilities (as defined in the working group's proposal) are fulfilled in an efficient and timely manner.
+As EarthCube demonstration governance evolves a need for two different types of working group has emerged:

 #### Type 1 Working Groups